 What credentials are required to work as a surgical assistant?

-- Graduates are eligible to sit for a certification exam through The National Board of Surgical Technology and Surgical Assisting to become a Certified Surgical Assistant (CSA).
+- Individuals may sit for a certification exam through The National Board of Surgical Technology and Surgical Assisting to become a Certified Surgical First Assistant (CSFA).
 See nbstsa.org for more information.

 How is the program designed?